 Now that we know he’s qualified for the job, let’s make sure his work quality matches what clients have said.

-Most freelancers on Upwork include a portfolio of some sort, so make sure you can review previous work.
+Most freelancers on Upwork include a portfolio where you can review previous work.

 Unlike a low Job Success Score or poor customer feedback, there’s no right or wrong answer with a portfolio.

-You’re just making sure you like his or her style.
+You’re just making sure you like their style.